Wendy Fitzwilliam: Miss Universe

 Fitzwilliam modeled for local fashion designer Meiling in her teenage and early years.
 She won Miss Universe Trinidad and Tobago.
 At age 25, she participated in the 1998 Miss Universe pageant held at the Stan Sheriff Center in Honolulu, Hawaii.
 She beat off challenges from the other semifinalists: Top 10 semifinalists Anna Malova of Russia, Andrea Roche of Ireland, Kerishnie Naicker of South Africa, Lymaraina D'Souza of India and Michella Marchi of Brazil, Top 5 finalists Silvia Ortiz of Colombia and Shawnae Jebbia of USA, eventual 2nd Runner-Up Joyce Giraud of Puerto Rico, and eventual 1st Runner-Up Veruska Ramírez of Venezuela.

 Fitzwilliam's regal air and perfect evening gown presentation won her the favor of the judges and made her the favorite to capture the crown that night.
 However, once the final 3 were announced, the final answer portion led people to suspense, since there was a deadlock between her and Ramirez of Venezuela who had won the swimsuit competition with the highest score ever seen at the time.
 Because there were eight members on the panel of judges and no way to break an eventual tie, the decision promised to be a nail-biter.

 In the end, Fitzwilliam prevailed and became the first contestant in history to win wearing a bikini in the swimsuit competition, denying Ramírez that title as well.
 Her win came 21 years after another Trinidadian, Janelle Commissiong, who also happened to be the first Miss Universe of African heritage, captured in 1977 the crown for her country for the first time.
 Fitzwilliam is, thus, the second titleholder from Trinidad and Tobago and the third of African heritage, after Commissiong and biracial Chelsi Smith of the United States.

 During her reign, she was honored by the United Nations and bestowed the title of UNAIDS and UNFPA Goodwill Ambassador for her work in HIV/AIDS education and awareness.

 Her dedication to the HIV/AIDS cause also led her to found The Hibiscus Foundation (THF) in Trinidad and Tobago on 6 September 1998.
 This organization was established to heighten AIDS awareness in Trinidad and Tobago and to give assistance, financially and otherwise, to children's homes in Trinidad.

 She was the international spokesperson for Clear Essence Skin Care and made several notable television appearances having hosted segments of "Wild On…" for E!
 Entertainment Television and the Miss Universe Special for the same network.

-She made appearances on "Live with Regis and Kathy Lee", "The Magic Hour", "Politically Incorrect", "The O’Reilly Factor", CNN’s "Talk Back Live", Trinidad and Tobago Carnival" for BET, "The Johnny Cockran Show" on Court TV, Soca Monarch Finals for CNMG with Danny Glover and Chris Tucker, among others.
+She made appearances on "Live with Regis and Kathy Lee", "The Magic Hour", "Politically Incorrect", "The O’Reilly Factor", CNN’s "Talk Back Live", Trinidad and Tobago Carnival" for BET, "The Johnny Cochran Show" on Court TV, Soca Monarch Finals for CNMG with Danny Glover and Chris Tucker, among others.